fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 > Significant markings (this may include the aircraft registration).

 Property `coloursAndMarkings` can be used to exchange one or more of the following, separated by a space character:
-- The colour of the aircraft
+- The colour of the aircraft.
+The AIRM provides a [list of colour codes](https://airm.aero/developers/advanced-search/1.1.0/CodeColourType?model=LogicalModel) that should be used preferably when encoding the colour of the aircraft.
 - Significant markings (this may include the aircraft registration).

 > Example from Doc 4444